FREE Shipping on orders over $899

 Cancerina: properties, uses and benefits

 Traditional medicine has been an inexhaustible source of natural treatments and remedies since time immemorial.
 One of the plants that has gained notoriety in this field is cancerina .
-Scientifically known as Hippocratea excelsa , this plant has been used for centuries by various cultures, mainly in Latin America, due to its medicinal properties.
-In this article, we will explore in depth what cancerina is used for, its properties, uses, and the benefits it can bring to health.
+Scientifically known as Hippocratea excelsa , this plant has been used for centuries by various cultures, primarily in Latin America, for its medicinal properties.
+In this article, we will explore in depth what cancerina is used for, its properties, uses, and the health benefits it can bring.

-Cancerina is a shrub that belongs to the Celastraceae family.
-This plant is native to Mexico and Central America, although it is also found in some parts of South America.
-It grows in warm, humid climates, and is easily recognizable by its bright green leaves and small yellow or white flowers.
+Cancerina is a shrub belonging to the Celastraceae family.
+This plant is native to Mexico and Central America, although it is also found in parts of South America.
+It grows in warm, humid climates and is easily recognized by its glossy green leaves and small yellow or white flowers.

-The most commonly used parts of cancerina are its roots and bark, which contain the highest concentration of active ingredients.
+The most widely used parts of the cancerina are its roots and bark, which contain the highest concentration of active ingredients.
 Indigenous peoples and rural communities have used these parts of the plant to treat various conditions, based on traditional knowledge passed down from generation to generation.

 [product=gastricool-premium]